Tornado outbreak of May 18–21, 2013: Lake Thunderbird–Bethel Acres–Shawnee, Oklahoma

+On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma’s School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Shawnee was an "EF5 candidate".
+It was also explained that the EF5 starting wind speed should be 190 mph instead of 201 mph.

-South Oklahoma City–Moore, Oklahoma
+Moore, Oklahoma

 During the early afternoon of May 20, severe thunderstorms quickly developed across much of central Oklahoma.
 At 2:40 p.m.
 CDT (1940 UTC), a tornado warning was issued for a storm approaching the Oklahoma City metropolitan area.
-Sixteen minutes later, a tornado touched down roughly 3 mi northwest of the center of Newcastle in McClain County.
+Sixteen minutes later, this catastrophic and extremely powerful tornado touched down roughly 3 mi northwest of the center of Newcastle in McClain County.
 Tracking northeast, the system rapidly intensified, attaining EF4 intensity within seconds of touching down.
 After crossing the Interstate 44 bridge over the Canadian River, the tornado turned east and tracked directly through South Oklahoma City and Moore, producing a large swath of catastrophic damage through densely populated areas.
 Numerous homes sustained EF4 damage in the Moore, and a few scattered instances of EF5 damage were also noted.
 Based on multiple instances of well-built, anchor-bolted brick homes being completely swept away in Moore, along with the presence of severe ground scouring, wind-rowing of structural debris, and large multi-ton objects being lofted long distances through the air, it was estimated that the tornado had peak winds of 200–210 mph.
 The storm abruptly dissipated at 3:35 p.m.
 CDT (2035 UTC) about 4.8 mi east of Moore.

 Taking a path through the heart of Moore, an estimated 13,500 people were directly affected by the tornado.
 Large swaths of the city were completely destroyed and unofficial estimates placed the number of severely damaged or destroyed buildings at 1,500 with another 4,000 affected.
 In contrast to the violent nature of the tornado, the death toll was relatively low.
 A total of 24 people lost their lives, nine of whom were children, and over 200 were injured.
 This ranks it as the ninth-deadliest tornado in the state's history.
 The lack of further fatalities was attributed to a 16-minute lead time on the Moore tornado given by the National Weather Service forecast office in Norman.
 Risk Management Solutions Inc. estimated that the insurance payout from the tornado would amount to $2–3.5 billion, stating that the event was worse than the 1999 Bridge Creek–Moore tornado and may rival the 2011 Joplin tornado.